Wakie87/Wakie87.github.io/index.md

 ActiveTime
 Node has not been active for more than # of Masternodes * 2.6 minutes

-It will take approx 3 days before activetime changes and Payable is enabled.
+It will take approx 3-4 days before activetime changes and Payable is enabled.
 You will then be randomlly selected for a masternode payment when you are in the top 10%.

 * * *
 ## Troubleshooting the masternode on the VPS

-If you want to check the status of your masternode, the best way is currently running the paccoin-cli
+If you want to check the status of your masternode, the best way is currently running the paccoin-cli on your VP

 start daemon
 ```